Inside Train Photography.

 It enables me to capture interesting candid portraits in real-life situations, which tell stories about people’s lives in different places.

 I’ve always liked inside train photography in Europe, but since I’ve lived in Bangkok for the last decade I’ve taken a lot of photos on trains in Southeast Asia, and you know what?
 I really love it.
-I find the subjects photographed to be more diverse and interesting.

-The following is a photo series that I captured during a train ride from Bangkok to Kanchanaburi in Thailand.
+The following is a photo series that I captured during a ride from Bangkok to Kanchanaburi in Thailand.
 It takes between 2 and 3 hours.
 Sometimes 4.

 It makes me feel relaxed and more ‘focused’ on the scene in front of me so my only concern is to compose the image.

 I will be updating this article with more photographs from my next trips.
 So, please, stay tuned by subscribing to my Newsletter.

-Don’t miss a thing
+Don’t miss a thing!
+Subscribe to the Newsletter.

-Subscribe to the newsletter to get the latest blog entries and updates in your inbox.
+Subscribe to the Newsletter to get the latest blog entries and updates in your inbox.
 Your email address will not be sold or used for purposes other than subscription for the newsletter.